tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This battered metal headband shows signs of having been repeatedly struck by magic and survived.
 Cast any at-will spell at your level.
 If it’s an attack spell, it deals only half damage.

 **Quirk:** Steely gunslinger (or spell-slinger) gaze.

 ---

+#### Crown of Flowers

+2/Day

+You can command plants to talk aloud or sing, as per the druid’s [Nature Talking](../Classes/Druid.md#nature-talking) class feature, but only with a plant.

+**Quirk:** Thanks plants for their sacrifice: for firewood burned, fruit consumed, etc.

+---